faishalfaye/dinabot/README.md

   </p>
 </p>

-<div style="text-align: justify">dinabot/Dina Bot/ Diana Bot is a chatbot that can detect your emotions based on texts.</div>
+<div style="text-align: justify">Diana Bot/dinabot/Dina Bot is a chatbot that can detect your emotions based on texts.
+There are only 5 emotions that can be detected, which are love, happy, anger, sadness, dan fear.
+The model used for the bot is IndoBERT (https://arxiv.org/abs/2009.05387).</div>